JohnReedLOL/Essay_for_Disability/README.md

-👆In that page it says there are two main subtypes of NPD: Grandiose and Vulnerable.
+👆 In that page it says there are two main subtypes of NPD: Grandiose and Vulnerable.
 I think I lean more towards the Grandiose subtype of NPD.
 Like I regularly fantasize about becoming or being President of the United States or maybe some sort of dictator or king, even when I’m not happy or manic.